spacemeshos/go-spacemesh/README.md

 or use the `--smeshing-start=false` flag.
 This will disable smeshing on your node causing it not generate any PoST proofs until a remote post service connects.

-By default the node listens for the PoST service on `grpc-private-listener` (defaults to 127.0.0.1:9093).
-This endpoint does not require authentication and should only be accessible from the same machine.
-If you want to allow connections from post services on other hosts to your node, you should do so via the `grpc-tls-listener` (defaults to 0.0.0.0:9094) and setup TLS for the connection.
+If you want to allow connections from post services on other hosts to your node, you need to set a public endpoint via the `grpc-tls-listener` configuration parameter and setup TLS for the connection.

 This is useful for example if you want to run a node on a cloud provider with fewer resources and run PoST on a local machine with more resources.
 The post service only needs to be online for the initial proof (i.e. when joining the